30 Cooking Tricks They Only Teach You in Culinary School

-Melissa Knific, Recipe Developer at HelloFresh, is a big fan of the rasp grater, which is basically a small, hand-held grater.
-According to Knific, you can use your rasp grater to do everything from zesting a lemon, to grating garlic, shallots, cheese, nutmeg — even chocolate!
+Melissa Knific, former Recipe Developer at HelloFresh, is a big fan of the rasp grater, which is basically a small, hand-held grater.
+According to Knific, you can use your rasp grater to do everything from zesting a lemon, to grating garlic, shallots, cheese, nutmeg—even chocolate!

 A seasoned recipe developer, Knific has perfected the art of bacon.
 If you want that wonderfully crispy consistency, Knific says to ditch the frying pan and place your bacon strips evenly on a baking sheet lined with a metal rack.
 Bake in the oven at 400 degrees for 15 to 20 minutes.
 The sheet pan method allows fat to drip down and the heat to work its way all the way around the slices, creating crispiness.